 The Role of Sunrise in Their Routine

 Even though they don’t need the sun to crow, morning light does help reinforce their rhythm.
 It sharpens their sense of timing.
-That’s why roosters in natural settings usually crow right before or at dawn; their inner clock syncs up with the light over time.
+That’s why roosters in natural settings usually crow right before or at dawn; their inner clock syncs up with the light over time, just like the natural timing of sunrise in different seasons.

 But it’s not a perfect match.
 Some roosters crow a little earlier.
 Some a little later.
-They’re like feathered alarm clocks with strong opinions.
+They’re like feathered alarm clocks with strong opinions, echoing nature’s subtle variations described in the sunrise and sunset timing patterns we see daily.

 One More Reason to Appreciate Morning Sounds

 Roosters don’t just tell us the day is starting.
 They remind us of rhythm, habit, and nature’s timing.
 Whether you love or loathe their call, it’s one of the oldest sounds tied to sunrise.
-And unlike a phone alarm, it’s never on mute.
+And unlike a phone alarm, it’s never on mute, an instinctive harmony with the cycles of sunrise in rituals and daily life.